davidgiven/cpm65/README.md

     console font (setfnt.com).
 This consumes at least 1kB of TPA (depending on the padding needed for alignment), but shows proper glyphs like curly braces and tilde.

+### Oric notes

+  - This disk image is a MFM_DISK format disk as used by Oricutron.
+You get about 350kB on a disk.
+The CCP, BIOS and BDOS all live in overlay RAM, leaving the entire user memory available for programs.

+  - If you're trying to run this on an Oric 1, you need the full upgrade to 64kB (including overlay RAM).

+  - Only the Microdisc interface currently works.
+(It's supposed to work with Jasmin too, but with Oricutron it boots but the keyboard is unresponsive, and I don't know why.)
+Only the first drive is supported.
+This would be easy to extend if anyone's interested.

+  - The console is 40x28.
+It has a SCREEN driver.

+  - The port runs completely bare-metal and does not use any ROM routines.

 ### Supported programs